Add a project manually

 4. Do one of the following:

-It’s recommended to add a First Name, Last Name, Display Name, and Email.
+It's recommended to add an Email.

-• Select Existing Customer and select the Company from the dropdown.
+1. Select the Company from the dropdown.

 5. Select Next.